rtCamp/ps-analysis-tool-wiki/B.-Evaluation-Environment.md

 The Privacy Sandbox Analysis Tool (PSAT) is a Chrome DevTools extension to assist developers in the analysis and debugging of cookie, storage, and PS API usage during Browsing Sessions.

-- Download and install PSAT, which is being developed as an open source project and you can access the project [here](https://github.com/GoogleChromeLabs/ps-analysis-tool).
+- Download and install PSAT, which is being developed as an open-source project and you can access the project [here](https://github.com/GoogleChromeLabs/ps-analysis-tool).
 - Load the website on the evaluation environment (i.e. Chrome Stable, Chrome Canary)
 - Open DevTools:
     - On Mac : Command(⌘) + Option(⌥) + C